-- Precipitation response from five climate drivers shown for nine climate models - Fast responses scale with atmospheric absorption, slow with surface temperature - Over some land regions, fast precipitation responses dominate the slow response greenhouse gases, natural and anthropogenic aerosol emissions, and changes to solar insolation [Myhre et al., 2013a].
+Global precipitation levels and patterns are changing in response to global warming [Hartmann et al., 2013].
+Climate change is presently caused by the interaction of drivers such as changing concentrations of greenhouse gases, natural and anthropogenic aerosol emissions, and changes to solar insolation [Myhre et al., 2013a].
 While the connection between a changing temperature and the hydrological cycle may be understood through energy balance analyses [Allen and Ingram, 2002; O'Gorman et al., 2012], future precipitation changes are poorly constrained in state of the art climate models [Collins et al., 2013; Knutti and Sedláček, 2012].
 Present models also tend to underestimate the solar absorption response to changes in water vapor following a climate perturbation, overestimating the resulting change in global mean precipitation [DeAngelis et al., 2015].
 Even when identically perturbed by an ensemble of climate forcers, differences in present models' individual atmospheric responses to these forcers give rise to significant uncertainties.
 Improving such precipitation forecasts, both globally and regionally, and on short and long time scales, is an important topic in present climate research, since precipitation is one of the climate factors that most closely affects human society.

 The global apparent hydrological sensitivity, defined as the total change in precipitation per degree of global warming, differs between climate drivers such as CO2 and solar insolation [Allen and Ingram, 2002].
-Further, the precipitation response to a climate forcer is usually thought to happen on two timescales: A rapid adjustment of the atmosphere to the change in energy balance as a direct result of the climate driver, and one slower response, scaling with the change in surface temperature (see e.g [Boucher, 2013; Cao et al., 2012; Kamae and Watanabe, 2012; Myhre et al., 2013a; Sherwood et al., 2015]).
-The realization that these processes may be very differently represented in models led to the suggestion [Bala et al., 2010] that fast and slow responses be compared separately in multi-model intercomparisons to uncover robust responses in the hydrological cycle.
-Other publications have noted that the slow precipitation change per degree of warming is well constrained, indicating that the main differences in apparent response lie in the rapid adjustments [Timothy Andrews and Forster, 2010; Fläschner et al., 2016].
+Further, the precipitation response to a climate forcer is usually thought to happen on two time scales: a rapid adjustment of the atmosphere to the change in energy balance as a direct result of the climate driver and one slower response, scaling with the change in surface temperature [see, e.g., Boucher et al., 2013; Cao et al., 2012; Kamae and Watanabe, 2012; Myhre et al., 2013a; Sherwood et al., 2015].
+The realization that these processes may be very differently represented in models led to the suggestion [Bala et al., 2010] that fast and slow responses be compared separately in multimodel intercomparisons to uncover robust responses in the hydrological cycle.
+Other publications have noted that the slow precipitation change per degree of warming is well constrained, indicating that the main differences in apparent response lie in the rapid adjustments [Andrews and Forster, 2010; Fläschner et al., 2016].